balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 That's not nice, is it?<br>
 Not at all...<br>

 We can argue that the [time complexity](https://en.wikipedia.org/wiki/Time_complexity) is still O(n) but time complexity is just one side of the story.
-It does give you the proportionality of time taken wrt to input size but does not shed light onto the rate of increase in time taken wrt to input size.<br>
+It does give you the proportionality of time taken wrt to input size but does not shed light onto the rate of increase of time taken wrt to input size.<br>
 We'll look at time complexity in detail in a later blog post but what I mean is traversing the list twice is any day worse than traversing it once.
 So there is room for improvement.<br>

 Really?
 Is there room for improvement?
 We did the best we could do there, didn't we?<br>